tektutor/openshift-tekton-feb-2022/Day1/README.md

+# Gentle Requests
+1. Our training lab environment already has OpenShift Cluster pre-installed
+2. Hence, you don't have to perform any installation listed below
+3. The installation procedures listed below are purely meant for your future reference
+4. Any type of OpenShift installation will corrupt our OpenShift cluster, hence kindly co-operate
+5. Please delete your project after you complete each exercise to avoid overloading the OpenShift cluster
+6. Kind request to create only one project per participant

 ## OpenShift Installation Options
 1. RedHat OpenShift Code Ready Containers (CRC) - Ideal for self-learning purposes only
-2. RedHat OpenShift Developer Sandbox - ideal for self-learning purposes only
+2. RedHat OpenShift Developer Sandbox - Ideal for self-learning purposes only
-3. Installer Provisioned Infrastructure (IPI) - Ideal for Development & Production
+3. Installer Provisioned Infrastructure (IPI) - Ideal for R&D, Development & Production
-4. User Provisioned Infrastructure (UPI) - Ideal for Development & Production
+4. User Provisioned Infrastructure (UPI) - Ideal for Learning, R&D, Development & Production

 ## Installing RedHat OpenShift Code Ready Containers (CRC)
 Please don't attempt this in our training lab as this may corrupt our OpenShift cluster.
 The instructions are captured here for your future reference, i.e in case you wish to try this at home post the training.